kellenwiltshire/sish-form-mailer/README.md

 User's SMTP Server
    │
    ▼
-Form's Destination Email
+Destination Email
 ```

+The submission is permanently stored in PostgreSQL before email delivery is attempted.

+This means:

-This means a slow SMTP server or temporary email-provider delay doesn't need to make the website visitor wait.
+- A slow SMTP server doesn't slow down the form submission.
+- A temporary SMTP failure doesn't cause the submission to disappear.
+- The submission remains accessible through the SiSH Form Mailer UI.
+- Email delivery can be handled independently of the original HTTP request.

-The database provides the durable handoff between accepting the submission and delivering the email.
+The database is the durable source of truth for submissions.

+> **If an email fails, the submission is still there.**

+Automatic retry of failed email delivery is planned for a future release and is not part of the 1.0 scope.

 ---